IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 ## Create an access control list for a bucket

-A `PUT` issued to a bucket with the necessary query parameter creates or replaces an access control list (ACL) for that bucket.
-Access control lists allow for granting different sets of permissions to different storage accounts using the account's ID, or by using a pre-made ACL.
+A `PUT` that is issued to a bucket with the necessary query parameter creates or replaces an access control list (ACL) for that bucket.
+Access control lists allow for granting different sets of permissions to different storage accounts by using the account's ID, or by using a pre-made ACL.

 Credentials are generated for each storage account, not for individual users.
 As such, ACLs do not have the ability to restrict or grant access to a given user, only to a storage account.
-However, `public-read-write` allows any other COS storage account to access the resource, as well as the general public.
+However, `public-read-write` allows any other {{site.data.keyword.cos_notm}} account to access the resource, as well as the general public.
 {:tip}

 ACLs can use pre-made permissions sets (or 'canned ACLs') or be customized in the body of the request.
 Pre-made ACLs are specified using the `x-amz-acl` header and custom ACLs are specified using XML in the request payload.
 Only one method (header or payload) can be used in a single request.

 This operation does not make use of additional operation specific query parameters.

-ACL grantees must be other COS storage instances, and their UUID can be found along with credentials in the web portal.
+ACL grantees must be other {{site.data.keyword.cos_notm}} instances, and their UUID can be found along with credentials in the web portal.

 The assigned permissions behave as follows: